Skip to main content

 There is hope in these numbers!
 A lot of time, money, engagement, and energy to be saved.
 But to make meaningful progress, you must shift your mindset and approach retention with intention.

 Unwanted turnover can feel overwhelming.
 It's all too easy for leaders to go into fight or flight mode.
 To be paralyzed from uncertainty about where to even begin.
 But we must overcome.
-We cannot:
+We can't:

 • Make decisions on a hunch